 The venues we see music are more than just a place to congregate to experience concerts and performances.
-The work that goes into designing, creating and building these venues is a lengthy process that spans years, well before patrons take their seats or find dance space to enjoy the night.
+The work that goes into architecture – the designing, creating and building these venues is a lengthy process that spans years, well before patrons take their seats or find dance space to enjoy the sound.
 Architects, engineers and consultants contribute to the development of the overall sound, acoustics and open space that factor into the finished product – a music venue with, in more and more instances, incredible acoustics and sound.

 To shed some light on the architecture side of designing music venues, spoke with Matthew Geiss, AIA, NCARB, Principal and an Adjunct Professor at The Catholic University of America’s School of Architecture and Planning.
 A graduate of the School of Architecture at Syracuse University, Geiss spoke with Pete Mason to discuss the ‘how’ of music venues and acoustics as the latter grows in importance throughout the design and construction process.